- New Hampshire

 If you need some more separation from the big city, look into the HI Point Reyes.
 Located on the Point Reyes National Seashore about 80 kilometers northwest of San Francisco, the HI Point Reyes offers easy access to the park’s beaches and hiking trails.
 Visit during the winter and you might catch sight of whales swimming offshore in the Pacific Ocean.
 Like the HI Marin Headlands and other HI properties, the HI Point Reyes features both private and dorm-style rooms, as well as a communal kitchen.

 Highland Center Lodge, Bretton Woods, New Hampshire

-Set in northern New Hampshire’s rugged White Mountain National Forest (about 260 kilometers north of Boston, Massachusetts), Highland Center Lodge has 15 private rooms with private baths and 19 bunkrooms with shared baths in the main lodge.
+Set in northern New Hampshire’s rugged White Mountain National Forest (about 260 kilometers north of Boston, Massachusetts), Highland Center Lodge has private rooms with private baths, as well as bunkrooms with shared baths in the main lodge.
 It houses another 16 bunks in the Shapleigh Bunkhouse, a former artist-in-residence home.

 The all-inclusive lodge was built in 2003 on the site of the historic Crawford House hotel, which burned down in 1977.
 Some historic structures survived, however, and they’ve been renovated and incorporated into the Highland Center Lodge’s eco-chic and award-winning environmental design.
-Rates start at $106 and most include breakfast, dinner, guided programs and offers access to L.L.
+Most rates include breakfast, dinner, guided programs and access to L.L.
 Bean rental gear, including backpacks, jackets, skis and snowshoes for winter visitors looking to shred powder at Bretton Woods, the state’s largest ski area.